rohith12321/Hack-to-Capture-GDG/week-1/assignment-submissions/varun_malviya-231122.md

 - Confirmed the current working directory using the pwd command, which displayed /home/bandit1.
 - Listed the directory contents using the ls command and found a file named -.
 - Checked the file type using the file command, which revealed it was an ASCII text file.
-- Used input redirection with the cat command to read the file’s content and retrieve the password.
+- Used input redirection with the cat command to read the file’s content and retrieve the password: cat <-
 - The password is: 263JGJPfgU6LtdEvgfWU1XP5yac29mFx.

 ## LEVEL 3